K4CZP3R/ubisoftapi-php/README.md

 API based on https requests to Ubisoft servers.
 It's just proof of concept.

-API DOESN'T WORK FOR NOW, Request needs "Ubi-Challenge" header
+After logging in too ofter, "i'm not robot" challenge will be required.

-Last Update: 1st Mar 2017 (Doesn't Work)
+Last Update: 1st Mar 2017 (I'm not robot challenge problem)

 ### Downloading